LLNL/hiop/plan/plan.md

 2. Implementation of the kron reduction (done) (and redone)
 3. Instantiation of the interface for in=gollnlp and out=hiop_mds (in progress, done outside hiop, in gollnlp modeling framework)

-## E. Revisiting NLP IPM filter line-search  to ensure robustness
+### E. Revisiting NLP IPM filter line-search  to ensure robustness

 Essentially revisit B.2. as needed by the GPU solver for MDS ACOPF - likely additional algorithmic features will be needed to ensure robustness of HIOP GPU solver and "workarounds" for inertia calculation
-1. Ipopt Adapter of HiOp MDS interface for easier testing (done, in the HiOp github master)
+1. Ipopt Adapter of HiOp MDS interface for easier testing (*done*, in the HiOp github master)
 2. run and evaluate performance
 3. implement the required algorithmic features, repeat ii.